This Is How Cost to Serve Studies are Beneficial to Your Supply Chain

 Cost to Serve is essentially a measure of how much money is required of you to effectively fill a customer’s needs from the beginning stages all the way to final delivery.

-A Cost to Serve Study (or a Cost to Serve Analysis), provides you with a quantifiable value of how much you earn from a working relationship with a customer as well as how much money you are spending to continue catering to your customers.
+A Cost to Serve Study, provides you with a quantifiable value of how much you earn from a working relationship with a customer as well as how much money you are spending to continue catering to your customers.

 With the help of a cost to serve study, you can find areas of your supply chain that may be able to be made more profitable or ways in which you can cut costs while still fulfilling customer needs.